 Where to Open a Certificate of Deposit

-Certificates of deposit are available from a wide variety of financial institutions, including both national banks, credit unions, and online-only financial institutions.
+Certificates of deposit are available from a wide variety of financial institutions, including national and regional banks, credit unions, and online-only financial institutions.

 Shopping around can help ensure consumers find the best rates and most favorable terms for their needs.